Custom Ability Guide

 See below for an example:

-Functions of the ability are listed here. (mechanical or cosmetic)
+Functions of the ability are listed here. (mechanical, cosmetic, or limitations)

 It's pretty straight forward, right?
 Over the next few sections I'd like to explain each part of a custom ability in more detail.